Ashe/ashe.github.io/data/content/blog/2022/11/Notakto-A-Haskell-Game-With-Apecs-And-Raylib.md

 newEntity_ newBoard
 ```

 Objective complete!
-Even though the components of each of these boards have the exact same date, the fact that there are multiple entities now reveals itself visually!
+Even though the components of each of these boards have the exact same state, the fact that there are multiple entities now reveals itself visually!

 :::{.figure
   image="https://res.cloudinary.com/aas-sh/image/upload/v1668357984/blog/2022/11/13-11-2022_16_46_16_g6uf5j.png"